MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-topic-management-teams.md

 ---
-title: "Fix errors, set status, and copy topics"
+title: "Fix errors, set status, and copy topics in Teams"
 description: "Resolve errors, set the status of individual topics, and copy topics when creating new topics to save time."
 keywords: "PVA"
 ms.date: 8/3/2020